music director Dutch National Ballet, principal conductor of Dutch Ballet Orchestra

-Matthew Rowe was appointed musical director of Dutch National Ballet and principal conductor of Dutch Ballet Orchestra in 2013.
+Londoner Matthew Rowe was appointed music director of Dutch National Ballet and chief conductor of Dutch Ballet Orchestra in 2013.
 From this dual position he plays an important role in the musical and artistic collaboration between ballet company and orchestra.

 Matthew Rowe distinguishes himself as a conductor with considerable skill and experience in complex productions.
 He is exceptionally versatile, has a wide repertoire and is respected and acknowledged for his passion, commitment and energy.
 With a dynamic and lively conducting style, he instinctively articulates what dancers, singers and musicians need, draws expressive and colourful performances from the orchestra and flexibly adapts to the music choices of contemporary choreographers.